Rattlesnakes

 Hall says that most people have the wrong idea about New Jersey's venomous timber rattlesnake and Northern copperhead.
 "Timber rattlesnakes are such docile animals.
 All they want to do is stay out of the way.
 They need their venom to subdue prey, so they're not going to waste it on just anything that comes their way."

 These heavy-bodied "ambush predators" eat rodents and birds.
 They don't rely on speed, just their sense of smell.
 They often curl up behind a rock or a log where rodents have been, and wait, head up, coiled, ready to strike.
 Be careful where you step!
-This summer, Hall found one rattler almost four feet up a sugar maple with his head cocked back facing the crotch of a double-trunked oak and waiting, perhaps, for a bird.
+One summer, Hall found one rattler almost four feet up a sugar maple with his head cocked back facing the crotch of a double-trunked oak and waiting, perhaps, for a bird.

 From late September to early October, the snakes start making their way back to their dens below frost line so their bodies don't freeze.
 Dens face the southern sun so the snakes can come out and get warm during fall before the weather freezes and in spring after the ground thaws.